ahammer/MySaasa/README.md

 A CMS/SaaS/API/Android Suite designed for customizable websites and apps.

 Table Of Contents
-	1. FAQ
+	2. FAQ
-	1.1.
+	2.1.
 What is this?
-	1.2.
+	2.2.
 Who is it for?
-	1.3.
+	2.3.
 Why do I want it?
-	1.4.
+	2.4.
 Why not X or Y?
-	1.5.
+	2.5.
 I want to use this for Commercial Uses, what are my options?
-	1.6.
+	2.6.
 How would I get started?
-	1.7.
+	2.7.
 What are the core building blocks.
-	1.8.
+	2.8.
 I want an Android App, how do I get started with that?
-	1.9.
+	2.9.
 I want to contribute, what can I do?
-	1.10.
+	2.10.
 I want support on the platform, how can I official get support?

+1. Getting Started

+	To Run: "./gradlew run"
+    If all is good, you can access the Admin from localhost:8080

+    DNS Setup:
+        The system can register an arbitrary amount of domains.
+These domains can be linked to organizations and share data.
+        For simple usage, your system hostfile can be used.
+However I highly recommend using a local DNS server for development and demonstration setup.

+        The local DNS server can handle wildcard subdomains, where hostfiles can not.
+This allows the mechanism for inline website editing to work from the Admin.
+MySassa uses sub domains created on the fly to link the users website and admin session across domains.
+It can also host staging environments.
+Given the wide range of domains it may wish to refer to itself as, a wildcard domain simplifies development.

+	Prerequisites:
+	A directory for Data and Settings.
+		Default Value: 	/opt/simple  on Linux/Mac
+				C:\SIMPLE_CONFIG\ on windows

+	Java JDK/JRE 1.8 for Server Development/Deployment
+    Java JDK/JRE 1.7 for Java Client/Android Developments
+    Android SDK 4.0+ for Android Development

-1. FAQ
+2. FAQ

-1.1.
+2.1.
 What is this?

 A Java based http server that specializes in providing organizations with the ability to have API Driven websites and Apps that are easily extensible.